-Every Indian child looks forward to a special day (apart from his birthday!) when he’ll be showered upon with love and wishes, with much pomp and show, and gifts and sweets!
+Every Indian child looks forward to a special day (apart from their birthday!) when they’ll be showered upon with love and wishes, much pomp and show, and gifts and sweets!
 You guessed it right – it’s Children’s Day, which falls on the 14th of November, and is celebrated to commemorate the birthday of Jawaharlal Nehru, fondly known as ‘Chacha Nehru’.
 On this occasion, amidst the celebrations, take some time to teach your kids these interesting facts about Jawaharlal Nehru.

 Before we delve into facts about the man himself, did you know that 14th November wasn’t always the date that India celebrated Children’s Day?
 The occasion was observed on the 20th of November in India since 1959, which was the date observed by the United Nations as Universal Children’s Day.
 It was after Jawaharlal Nehru’s death in 1964 that a decision was made to observe Children’s Day or Bal Diwas in India on his birthday.
 Jawaharlal Nehru was immensely fond of children, and marking his birthday to celebrate kids also helped to stress on the importance of care, education, and rights of children everywhere in India.

 1. Jawaharlal Nehru was born on the 14th of November, 1889, in Allahabad, to affluent and well-known parents, Motilal Nehru and Swaruprani Thussu.
 He had two younger sisters, Vijaya Lakshmi and Krishna Hutheesing, who grew up to become prominent personalities as well; the former became the first female president of the United Nations General Assembly and the latter, a famous author.